weifxn/restaurant-reservation/README.md

 [User Authentication](https://firebase.google.com/docs/auth) is another feature by Firebase which allows users to sign in with other identity providers such as Facebook, Google or Twitter.
 Using this would also be more secure for the Admin page of the platform, because it would be harder to penetrate services provided by Google than manually setting up a database.

+_Due to some misunderstanding to the question, I thought I was supposed to develop a platform for this section, hence the source code in this repo.
+Anyway here's the site [rs.weifxn.xyz](https://rs.weifxn.xyz) & [rs.weifxn.xyz/admin](https://rs.weifxn.xyz/admin)_

 # Section 2

 In the programming language of your choice, write the solution for the following questions: